NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

 	Set this parameter visible or not in the Viewer UI.
 Only valid for parameters for which the function :func:`getHasViewerUI()<NatronEngine.Param.getHasViewerUI>` returns *True*.

+.. method:: NatronEngine.Param.setExpressionCacheEnabled (enabled)

+	:param enabled: :class:`bool<PySide.QtCore.bool>`

+	Set whether caching of expression results is enabled.
+By default this is True.
+	This can be turned off if an expression is set on a parameter but the expression depends on external data (other than parameter values, such as a file on disk).
+	These external data would be unknown from Natron hence the expression cache would never invalidate.

 .. method:: NatronEngine.Param.linkTo(otherParam[, thisDimension=-1, otherDimension=-1,thisView="All",otherView="All"])